kpilszak/tip-calculator/README.md

 ## Setup
 To run this project, you need to have `jdk` and `jre` installed.
 Download the `src` folder and open it in a `command prompt` or `terminal`.
-Type `javac MusicServer.java` and press enter to compile.
-Type `javac BeatBox.java` and press enter to compile.
+Type `javac TipCalculator.java` and press enter to compile.
-Type `java MusicServer` to run server.
-Type `java BeatBox` to run client.
+Type `java TipCalculator` to run the application.

 ## Sources
 This project was created as an exercise from Paul Deitel and Harvey Deitel book "Java How to Program, Early Objects (11th Edition)".